M0nkiedoo/M-bius/README.md

 ## What You'll Find Here

+## Featured Essay

+[Simulated Entropy](essays/simulated-entropy.md) — on decay, simulation theory, and the designed illusion of permanence.

 This repository is a living archive of experimental design, mapping, and meaning-making.
 Expect:

 - Conceptual Cartography – terrain maps that speak memory, not just elevation